ergonode/docs/docs/backend/cookbook/new_channel.md

     }
 }
 ````
-In this time we have new Channel.
+Now we have new Channel.

 Next step is configure export process.